argodev/studies/ot_survey/OT_Class_07_Manuscript.md

 > “At the most profound theological level, worship is a spectator sport.
 We gather to watch the Father vindicate his Son in the preaching of the gospel and to watch the Son give praise to his Father in the praises of our lips.
 For the Spirit Christ indwells us, and that Spirit lives to extol the Father and the Son” (100).

 So let’s do just that.
 And use the Psalms as God’s perfect gift to gain access to that marvelous theater of worship.

-Let’s pray.
+__[SLIDE #9]__

 # Proverbs

 “A penny saved is a penny earned.”
 “Early to bed, early to rise makes a man health, wealthy, and wise.”
 “God helps those who help themselves.”

 We hear them all our lives: short, pithy sayings intended to help us live better.
 We call them proverbs.
 If you heard that list of sayings and wondered what they all have in common, well, none of them are in the Bible!
-Today, we’re going to consider most of the proverbs that are in the Bible.
+We’re going to consider most of the proverbs that are in the Bible.
 The book Proverbs.
 Some of these proverbs are linked thematically, and some seem to stand on own.
 In today’s class we’ll consider what proverbs are and aren’t, a method for interpreting this genre of Scripture, and themes that pervade the entire book.
 Most important we’ll see that the Book of Proverbs, unlike the short quips I just mentioned, points us to something far greater than advice for living a better life today.
 They point us to the true Wisdom that is found only in Jesus Christ.

-But let’s start by assembling our own knowledge of proverbs. __*What are some verses in Proverbs that have been most meaningful to you, and why?*__

 ## Context